How to start trading cryptocurrency

 Not available for market orders.
 This is where you input the price you want to buy or sell at (for limit orders) and the trigger price of other order types, like stop loss and take profit orders.

 This field will show you the total cost of the trade, expressed in the quote currency of the market you’re in.

 Buying into a cryptocurrency can be as simple or complex a system as you want to make it.
 If you’re completely new to investing, a one-and-done order (either market or limit) is certainly the simplest way to do it.

 There are other methods out there designed to lessen your exposure to market forces as you buy in.
 For example, you can try Dollar Cost Averaging — this method involves making repeated buy orders at a fixed time, usually for the same amount of money.
 The goal is to spread the sum of your investment capital (the balance you have on exchanges for trading) over multiple entry points, catching a range of prices.
 This can result in a lower average entry price for your investment overall.
-Dollar cost averaging is encountered by most people who make regular payments into a retirement plan.
+Dollar cost averaging is an investment practice encountered by most people who make regular payments into a retirement plan.

 Consider signing up for Cryptowatch to submit your trade — Cryptowatch is an all-in-one trading terminal where you can perform analysis, submit trades and manage your portfolio, all in the same place.
 If you want to learn more about using Cryptowatch as your trading terminal, check out the following Guides: